 If you want to record or distribute a song that you do not own or control, U.S. Copyright Law requires that you get a mechanical license.
 This is required regardless of whether or not you are selling the copies that you make.
-If your church wants to produce a CD with songs for distribution or sale, the process of tracking down all the licenses you need may be very time consuming.
-(See this post and the one following it for more copyright information.)
+If your church wants to produce a CD with songs for distribution or sale, the process of tracking down all the licenses you need may be very time-consuming.

 Many distributors and online music sites require that you have a mechanical license in place before they duplicate your recording or offer it online.
 If you want to do the work yourself, there are some helpful resources listed later in this post.

 A few organizations will take care of most of the leg work for you.
 You will pay them a service fee PLUS all license fees (royalties) owed to the copyright owners.
 Here are three of the bigger players: